BretFisher/jekyll-serve/README.md

 > But this has been done.
 Why not `docker run jekyll/jekyll`?

-- I wanted two images, one for easy CLI (`bretfisher/jekyll`) and one for easy local server for dev with sane defaults (`bretfisher/jekyll-serve`), which I use 90% of time
+- I wanted two images, one for easy CLI (`bretfisher/jekyll`) and one for easy local server for dev with sane defaults (`bretfisher/jekyll-serve`), which I use 90% of the time
 - So you can start any Jekyll server with `docker-compose up`
-- I wanted to dev on a local jekyll site w/o having jekyll installed on my host OS
+- I wanted to dev on a local Jekyll site without having Jekyll installed on my host OS
 - I wanted it to be as easy as possible to start
-- I wanted current debian/alpine, ruby, and jekyll (these images update monthly to latest versions)
+- I wanted current `amd64` and `arm64` images using official Ruby and Jekyll latest

 > So, this does that.